202511034-DAU/202511034-Shivang_Desai/Lab3/README.md

 Domain difference from ImageNet
 ResNet was originally trained on ImageNet objects, while this dataset focuses on environmental scenes related to air quality.
 Because of this domain difference, the pretrained features may not perfectly match the task.
+Also i have only trained for 5 epoch and have freezed 10 layers in ResNET .
+This may also add to lower performance.
 ---

 # Training Curves